 - Rotate crops—do not plant tomato family crops in the same spot more often than every three years; plant resistant cultivars.

-- Fungicides do not cure this disease but they can help prevent it or stem the spread.
-Apply chlorothalonil, maneb, macozed, or copper-based fungicide such as copper sulfate or Bordeaux mixture at 7 to 10 day intervals.
+- Fungicides do not cure Septoria leaf spot but they can help prevent it or stem the spread.
+Apply chlorothalonil, maneb, macozed, or copper-based fungicides such as copper sulfate or Bordeaux mixture at 7 to 10-day intervals.

 - Remove diseased leave as soon as they appear.